mcgnly/DeveloperDocumentation/CSharp/Reference.md

 In the example below, we've subscribed to the first device on the list of associated devices.

 		// Get a list of devices associated with the transmitter, subscribe to data
 		// From the first device on the list
-	List<dynamic> devices = await transmitter.GetDevices();
+		List<dynamic> devices = await transmitter.GetDevicesAsync();
 		Device device = await transmitter.SubscribeToDeviceDataAsync(devices[0]);
 		device.PublishedDataReceived += device_PublishedDataReceived;

 	// Create Handler for the the sensor's data published event void device_PublishedDataReceived(object sender, PublishedDataReceivedEventArgs args)